gwenniger/multi-hare/README.md

 While allured by the [March Hare](https://en.wikipedia.org/wiki/March_Hare)  from Alice in Wonderland, this software should not be confused by it.

+### License notes ###

+Most of the software was developed as part of my EDGE fellowship at Dublin City University, and the rights of the software are owned by Dublin City University.
+See LICENSE for the details of this license for **non-commercial** use of the software.
+Importantly, if you intend on using the Software for commercial purposes, you must obtain a commercial licence from the DCU Invent.
+For further information please contact info@invent.dcu.ie (see LICENCSE).
+The software makes use of certain third-party libraries, see Third_Party_Software_Notes.txt.
+A small number of source files that were written after my EDGE project and/or developed in other contexts is released with the Apache License 2.0.
+The intention is that newly written and future added  source files will be released with the Apache License 2.0 as well.

 ### Setup and use ###
 For running the pipeline code, you may need to execute:
 " export PYTHONPATH='.' "in the console where you are running the script, to avoid "no module named X"